MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-I-Alcohol-Tobacco-Tax-Trade-Bureau-Department-Treasury/subchapter-A-Alcohol/part-9-American-Viticultural-Areas/subpart-C-Approved-American-Viticultural-Areas/section-9.123.md

 (2) Thence south along common boundary between Napa County and Sonoma County to unnamed peak, elevation 1,135 feet on the Sonoma, Calif.
 U.S.G.S. map;

-(3) Thence continuing south along the ridge line approximately1/2 mile to unnamed peak, elevation 948 feet;
+(3) Thence continuing south along the ridge line approximately 1/2 mile to unnamed peak, elevation 948 feet;

-(4) Thence due east in a straight line approximately2/10 mile to the 400 foot contour;
+(4) Thence due east in a straight line approximately 2/10 mile to the 400 foot contour;

 (5) Thence following the 400 foot contour line north around Carneros Valley and then to the west of Congress Valley and Browns Valley on the Napa, Calif.
 U.S.G.S. map;

 (6) Thence paralleling Redwood Road to its intersection with the line dividing Range 5 West and Range 4 West, east of the unnamed 837 foot peak;

-(7) Thence north along the line dividing Range 5 West and Range 4 West approximately4/10 mile to the 400 foot contour;
+(7) Thence north along the line dividing Range 5 West and Range 4 West approximately 4/10 mile to the 400 foot contour;

 (8) Thence briefly southeast, then northwest along the 400 foot contour to the point where that contour intersects the northern border of Section 10, Township 6 North, Range 5 West immediately adjacent to Dry Creek on the Rutherford Calif.
 U.S.G.S. map;